jason89521/react-typist-component/README.md

 **Default**: `false`

-Set to `true` if you don't want the typing animation anymore.
+If this value is `true`, the result will be displayed immediately without typing animation.

 #### `restartKey`